joshuahwfwEE/HLS_ATP/README.md

+ if we add some buffer in loop:
- in this case, I increase the task interval latency, and I reduced the period of updating the output.
+ it will increase the task interval latency, and reduced the period of updating the output.
  it can be achieved by simply adding some buffer in the loop.
  ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/addbufinloopsyth.png?raw=true)